Walking the Cotswold Way

 Running along the Cotswold escarpment, the Cotswold Way journeys through picturesque villages, breath-taking countryside and past famous ancient sites.

 Covering 102 miles, the Cotswold Way runs between the market town of Chipping Campden and ends in the historic city of Bath.
-It takes most walkers 7 to 10 days to complete but others take advantage of the sights along the way and take a little longer.
+It takes most walkers seven to ten days to complete but others take advantage of the sights along the way and take a little longer.

 Along the way